yajiya/quantstamp-summary/README.md

 - Contribution:
     - Create wechat group for discussion and spreading
     - Creator of the co-translation project.
+	- Make some summary of the project in Chinese language, which let it be easy for quotation or reference or spreading.
     - Translate whitepaper section:
         - The Problem
         - Quantstamp Protocol
         - Quantstamp, by example
 	- Translate medium post to Chinese
 	- Translate TelegramANN selective to Chinese
-	- Github project of awesome-quantstamp, which will link to kinds of awesome stuffs about quantstamp
+	- Creator of Github project of awesome-quantstamp, which will link to kinds of awesome stuffs about quantstamp
 	- Promot Quantstamp to different audiences in different scenarios

 2. xiaohei